Phoenix Wright: Ace Attorney: Legacy

 After the release of the game, sequels, spin-offs, and a crossover have been made.
 The second and third games in the series, Justice for All and Trials and Tribulations, were released in 2002 and 2004.
 The fourth game, Apollo Justice: Ace Attorney, which features the new protagonist Apollo Justice, was released in 2007.
 The fifth game, Dual Destinies, was released in 2013, and a sixth game, Spirit of Justice, was released in 2016.
-Two spin-off games starring Miles Edgeworth, Ace Attorney Investigations and Ace Attorney Investigations 2, were released in 2009 and 2011, and two featuring Phoenix's ancestor Ryunosuke Naruhodo, The Great Ace Attorney: Adventures and The Great Ace Attorney 2: Resolve, were released in 2015 and 2017.
+Two spin-off games starring Miles Edgeworth, Ace Attorney Investigations and Investigations 2, were released in 2009 and 2011, and two featuring Phoenix's ancestor Ryunosuke Naruhodo, The Great Ace Attorney: Adventures and The Great Ace Attorney 2: Resolve, were released in 2015 and 2017.
 A crossover with the Professor Layton series, titled Professor Layton vs. Phoenix Wright: Ace Attorney, was released in 2012.

 A manga based on the game, written by Kenji Kuroda and drawn by Kazuo Maekawa, premiered in 2006 in Bessatsu Young Magazine.
 Kodansha released it in North America in five volumes from June 2011 to July 2012.
 The third and fourth volumes both ranked No.2 on The New York Times Manga Best Seller List for one week each in 2011 and 2012, respectively.
 A live action film adaptation of the game, titled Ace Attorney, produced at Toei Company, and directed by Takashi Miike, premiered in Japanese theaters on February 11, 2012.
 An anime series adaptation based on the original trilogy premiered in April 2016.

 Phoenix Wright has been credited with helping to popularise visual novels in the Western world.
 Vice Magazine credits Phoenix Wright with popularising the visual novel mystery format, and notes that its success anticipated the resurgence of point-and-click adventure games as well as the international success of Japanese visual novels.
 According to Danganronpa director Kazutaka Kodaka, Phoenix Wright's success in North America was due to how it distinguished itself from most visual novels with its gameplay mechanics, which Danganronpa later built upon and helped it also find success in North America.